The Port of La Coruna, Spain

 Beach at La Coruna

-This is not our first visit to La Coruna and we always enjoy a stroll around taking in the ambience of the town.
+We have visited La Coruna on a number of occasions and always enjoy a stroll around taking in the ambience of the town.

 As you leave the ship it is very easy to stroll along the promenade and then into the town to the Town Hall in the Plaza de Maria Pita.
 This is a huge area where locals and tourists alike congregate to socialise or trade and is dedicated to a local heroine.
 There are plenty of local offerings to try.

-During one visit we headed back to the seafront where we could get a good look at our ship, Celebrity Silhouette but it was also a great place to view the harbour.
+During one visit we headed to the seafront where we could get a good look at our ship, Celebrity Silhouette.
+It is a great place to view the harbour.

 A quick stop for a local beer and some tapas (well it would be rude not to) and we headed back to our ship and up a steep gangway.